cloudstateio/samples-java-shoppingcart/README.md

 ## Deploying to Lightbend Cloudstate

-The following steps use `csctl` to deploy the application to [Ligtbend Cloudstate](https://docs.lbcs.io/).
+The following steps use `csctl` to deploy the application to [Lightbend Cloudstate](https://docs.lbcs.io/).

 If you're self-hosting Cloudstate, the instructions for deploying the sample shopping cart application are in the [`deploy` directory](./deploy/README.md)